The Netherlandsin General:

 - See all the interesting and tourist spots of Rotterdam on this map.

-- Rent a bike or book one of the walk or bike tours.
+- Rent a bike or book one of these ...
+Tours - Tours.

 - Download the Rotterdam Tourist app in the Google Play or Apple Store.